Environmental Management System

 The Sumitomo Rubber Group continues to reduce its environmental impact under the Environmental Policy set by top management, utilizing the PDCA cycle established based on ISO 14001 integrated certification and tailored to the characteristics of each base of operations.

-In addition to reducing total CO2 emissions, water consumption, and waste volume across the entire Group, we are promoting communication within and outside the organization to ensure a transition to a carbon-neutral and circular economy.
+In addition to reducing total CO2 emissions,the volume of water withdrawal, and waste volume across the entire Group, we are promoting communication within and outside the organization to ensure a transition to a carbon-neutral and circular economy.

 Sustainability-related risks that may materially and adversely affect our business activities shall be addressed by each of the relevant divisions and/or subsidiaries in advance, through the analysis of those risks and the planning of countermeasures in accordance with the Regulations Concerning Risk Control, which define risk management methods for the entire Sumitomo Rubber Group.
 These risks shall then be referred to the Management Meeting and other bodies for discussion.
 In addition, the management team monitors and reviews the themes that they believe are especially important in reducing burdens on society and the environment in the Company’s supply chain as well as the global supply chain.
 The results are reported to the Board of Directors.